George-lewis/JSpotify/README.md

 This library allows easy integration with the Spotify desktop client.
 It's good for things like getting the current song or requesting a song be played.

-# TODO

-- :heavy_check_mark:?
-Write functions to match all of the supported api functions
-- Write docs, examples, and flesh out the readme
-- :heavy_check_mark: Consider creating data classes to represent api results
-- :heavy_check_mark: Find a faster way to acquire the port (threading?)
-- :heavy_check_mark: Process control features
-- Create a release

 # How to use it

 Before you can use JSpotify it needs to be initialized (a few tokens must be obtained and the local api address resolved)